connerglover/Old-PyTime-Repository/README.md

 A FOSS Speedrun Retime Tool used to Retime Speedruns with Segments.
 ![GUI](https://i.imgur.com/g7OA2dr.png)
 ## Tutorial
-Step 1. input the amount of Segment (Sections of Run)
+Step 1.
+Input the amount of Segment (Sections of Run)

 Step 2.
 Copy the Debug info at the start of the segment